Factorization homology of topological manifolds: Introduction

-To adapt this definition to manifolds, we make two substitutions: \begin{enumerate} \item We replace $\spaces^{\sf fin}$ with $\mfld_n$, the collection of topological $n$-manifolds, not necessarily closed, with embeddings as morphisms. \item We replace the target ${\sf Ch}^\oplus$ by a general symmetric monoidal $\oo$-category $\cC^\ot$. \end{enumerate}

-We can then define $\bH(\mfld_n,\cC^\ot)$ as consisting of all symmetric monoidal functors from $\mfld_n$ to $\cC$ which satisfy a monoidal version of excision.
-We then have the following analogue of the Eilenberg-Steenrod axioms, for $\cC^\ot$ a symmetric monoidal $\oo$-category satisfying a technical condition, see Definition \ref{ast}.
+To adapt this definition to manifolds, we make two substitutions: \begin{enumerate} \item We replace $\spaces^{\sf fin}$ with $\mfld_n$, the collection of topological $n$-manifolds, not necessarily closed but with suitably finite covers, with embeddings as morphisms. \item We replace the target ${\sf Ch}^\oplus$ by a general symmetric monoidal $\oo$-category $\cV$. \end{enumerate} As so, we define $\bH(\mfld_n,\cV)$ to be the collection of all symmetric monoidal functors from $\mfld_n$ to $\cV$ that satisfy a monoidal version of excision.
+We arrive at the following analogue of the Eilenberg--Steenrod axioms, for $\cV$ a symmetric monoidal $\oo$-category satisfying a technical condition (Definition \ref{ast}).

-\begin{theorem} There is an equivalence between homology theories for topological $n$-manifolds valued in $\cC^\ot$ and $n$-disk algebras in $\cC^\ot$
+\begin{theorem} There is an equivalence between homology theories for topological $n$-manifolds valued in $\cV$ and $n$-disk algebras in $\cV$

-and this equivalence is implemented by the factorization homology functor $\int$ from the left, and evaluation on $\RR^n$ from the right. \end{theorem}
+This equivalence is implemented by the factorization homology functor $\int$ from the left, and evaluation on $\RR^n$ from the right. \end{theorem}

-The $n$-disk algebras appearing in the theorem are equivalent to the $\cE_n$-algebras of Boardman \& Vogt \cite{bv} together with an extra compatible action of the group of automorphisms of $\RR^n$.
-Thus, at first glance, this result appears different and more complicated than the Eilenberg-Steenrod axioms because instead of having $\cC$, we instead have $n$-disk algebras in $\cC$.
-This can be explained because the object $\RR^n$ has more structure than the point; for instance, automorphisms of $\RR^n$ form an interesting and noncontractible space, whereas the automorphisms of a point is just a point.
-Nonetheless, our result does specialize to that of Eilenberg \& Steenrod, as we shall see in Example \ref{ES}.
-In particular, in the example $\cC^\ot = {\sf Ch}^\oplus$, these $n$-disk algebras are equivalent to just chain complexes with an action of the automorphisms of $\RR^n$, and these homology theories are then just ordinary homology twisted by the tangent bundle.
+The $n$-disk algebras appearing in the theorem are equivalent to the $\cE_n$-algebras of Boardman and Vogt \cite{bv} together with an extra compatible action of the group of automorphisms of $\RR^n$.
+Thus, at first glance, this result appears different and more complicated than the Eilenberg--Steenrod axioms because the characterization as $\cV$ alone has been replaced by $n$-disk algebras in $\cV$.
+This is for two reasons, each of substance.
+For one, the object $\RR^n$ has more structure than a singleton; for instance, automorphisms of $\RR^n$ form an interesting and noncontractible space, whereas the automorphisms of a singleton is just a point.
+Secondly, the symmetric monoidal structure of $\cV$ is not necessarily the coproduct, so there need not be a canonical map $V\ot V \to V$ for each object $V\in \cV$; this allows for a multiplicative form of homology.
+Nonetheless, our result does specialize to Eilenberg and Steenrod's, as we shall see in Example~\ref{ES}.
+In particular, in the example $\cV = {\sf Ch}^\oplus$, these $n$-disk algebras are equivalent to just chain complexes with an action of the automorphisms of $\RR^n$, and these homology theories are then just ordinary homology twisted by the tangent bundle.